Mandatory Arbitration - How does it work?

 A filing fee of $220 is required before the case will be transferred to the Arbitration Department.

 In accordance with the statute, attorneys who have practiced at the Washington State Bar for five years or more are qualified to serve as members of the arbitration panel.
-They must have a minimum of 15% percent of their practice in any area where a case would be assigned.
-If you are interested in serving as an arbitrator, please complete an Arbitrator's Biography and Oath of Office form and return it to the address below.
+They must have a minimum of 15% of their practice in any area where a case would be assigned.
+If you are interested in serving as an arbitrator, please review the Arbitrator Complaint Process and complete an Arbitrator’s Biography and Oath of Office Form and return to the address below.

 Useful Links and Forms (Forms for MAR Use Only!!!)